qoiz12/WinMine-MinesweeperXP/Readme.md

 (For sound Go click on the Game Button and click sound)
-To Compile Use the NT5 Leak!
+To Compile Use VSCODE and the NT5 Leak!